Kelsi-Wolter/reveal.js/alex.md

 ## Cons Of Partitioned Tables

-* Must create partitions manually - and take care to handle race condition errors
+* Must create partitions manually
+  * May have to handle race condition errors
 * Some queries are slower
 * Need to write SQL to ensure uniqueness, vs `UNIQUE` constraint/index
 * Need to write SQL to implement `UPSERT` vs simple `INSERT ...
 ON CONFLICT(...)
 DO UPDATE`